The exhibition is open until 23 October, 2022.

 Photo: Summers Place Auctions

 From head to tail, Misty is the length of a bendy bus.
-The 17-metre-long Diplodocus longus was a peaceful, herbivorous giant who lived about 150 million years ago in the western part of North America.
+The 17-metre-long Diplodocus was a peaceful, herbivorous giant who lived about 150 million years ago in the western part of North America.

 The Natural History Museum acquired the dinosaur with the help of a donation from the Det Obelske Familiefond.